SuyuZ1/Flappy-Bird/README.md

 ### Game Elements

 - **Bird:** Controlled by the player using the space bar to flap.
 It features animations for wing flapping and the ability to pick up and shoot weapons.
-  - Life bar with hearts indicating remaining lives.
+  - A life bar with hearts indicates the remaining lives.
   - Spawn point at (200, 350).
 - **Pipes:** Pipes come in sets and act as obstacles for the bird.
   - **Plastic Pipes:** Destroyed with any weapon.